Home

 We see this family again in the 1841 census in Dunbarton - see below.

-Colin declared his intention to marry Christian McMartin (bap 24 June 1792 (Ref 361 20/252, the daughter of Archibald McMartin and Katharine McEwen - 1873) on 31 December 1825 in Kilmadock Parish (containing the settlements of Doune, Deanston, Buchany, Drumvaich, and Delvorich), and they married on 13 January 1826 in that Parish (Ref 362 50/262).
-This would appear to confirm that Colin had already left the Killin area by 1826.
-Family history recalls they lived at Drumvaich, a farming area or property just north of Doune.
+Colin Robertson moved to a farming area known as Drumvaich, north west of Doune by 1825.
+At the age of 40, Colin Robertson declared his intention to marry the 32-year-old Christian McMartin (bap 24 June 1792 (Ref 361 20/252), the daughter of Archibald McMartin and Katharine McEwen - 1873) on 31 December 1825 in Kilmadock Parish (containing the settlements of Doune, Deanston, Buchany, Drumvaich, and Delvorich).
+They married on 13 January 1826 in that Parish (Ref 362 50/262).

 Colin and Christian Robertson had the following children, all born in the Doune area: